-The objective of the basic survey is to assess current and historical water damage or contamination issues, with a focus on identifying possible evidence of causation.
-The investigation assessed possible building construction and design defects, alterations to the building envelope and lifestyle and ventilation issues.
+The basic survey aims to assess current and historical water damage or contamination issues, focusing on identifying possible evidence of causation.
+The investigation evaluated possible building construction and design defects, alterations to the building envelope and lifestyle and ventilation issues.
 The report culminates in conclusions and recommendations.

-The basis of the report is the formation of an investigation and testing of a hypothesis, which will be tested using the information provided, visual inspection, measurement, and laboratory analysis.
-The report emphasizes building-related illnesses and the causes or likelihood of possible contamination and moisture issues.
+The report's basis is the formation of an investigation and testing of a hypothesis, which will be tested using the information provided, visual inspection, measurement, and laboratory analysis.
+The report emphasises building-related illnesses and the causes or likelihood of possible contamination and moisture issues.
 This report is not intended to be a building survey, which a RICS surveyor would generally undertake.
-Please note that an RICS surveyor will not typically conduct a mould or environmental survey.
+An RICS surveyor will not typically conduct a mould or environmental survey.

-This survey and inspection assesses and measures areas of concern.
-Hidden, camouflaged or dry areas, typically in cavities or redecorated, may not be found; however, the biological sampling may identify areas of concern.
-This, of course, is limited to constraints of the basic report and sampling frequency.
-Intrusive investigation into cavities may be required but is not a part of this basic investigation
+This survey and inspection assess and measure areas of concern.
+Hidden, camouflaged, or dry areas, typically in cavities or redecorated, may not be found; however, biological sampling may identify areas of concern.
+Of course, this is limited to the constraints of the basic report and sampling frequency.
+Intrusive investigation into cavities may be required, but it is not a part of this basic investigation.